 Pulmonary surfactant carries out its role by reducing the amount of surface tension.
 By doing this, it reduces the effort necessary to inflate the alveoli.

-Respiration is the best-known role of the lungs, but they carry out other important functions.
+Respiration is the best-known role of the lungs, but they carry out other important functions, including:

-pH balance: Too much carbon dioxide can cause the body to become acidic.
-If the lungs detect a rise in acidity, they increase the rate of ventilation to expel more of the unwanted gas.
+- Balancing pH: Too much carbon dioxide can cause the body to become acidic.
+If the lungs detect a rise in acidity, they increase the ventilation rate to expel more of the unwanted gas, which helps

 Inflammatory lung diseases